Walks near Thorne by train

 30 minutes direct from Thorne South.

-Highly recommended: A pleasant walk including woodlands and a stretch along the river and part of it on the Ironstone Way.
+Recommended: A pleasant walk including woodlands and a stretch along the river and part of it on the Ironstone Way.
 The first part leaving Scunthorpe can be a little tricky to follow.
 Part of the route follows the Ironstone Way.
-Extensive woodland.

 Lunch: Refreshments at Broughton.